stegos/gmp-mpfr-sys/README.md

 ## Documentation

-This crate provides a low-level interface to GMP, MPFR and MPC.
+This crate provides a low-level interface to GMP, MPFR and MPC in three modules.

+* [`gmp`] provides external FFI bindings to GMP.
+* [`mpfr`] provides external FFI bindings to MPFR.
+* [`mpc`] provides external FFI bindings to MPC.

 If you want a high-level API, consider using the following crates:

 * [`rugint`](https://gitlab.com/tspiteri/rugint)
   provides arbitrary-precision integers based on GMP.